-While it is the most populous city of North Carolina and a developing urban center, Charlotte retains its Southern charm and hospitality.
-Those moving to Charlotte, North Carolina will find its’ many diverse neighborhoods are made up of people from all over the country and beyond.
-Everyone is welcome and can easily become part of Charlotte’s eclectic community.
+While it is the most populous city in North Carolina and a developing urban center, Charlotte retains its Southern charm and hospitality.
+Those moving to Charlotte, North Carolina, will find its many diverse neighborhoods are made up of people from all over the country and beyond.
+Everyone is welcome and can easily become part of the city’s eclectic community.

 Real Estate Market Overview

 Being a renter comes with flexibility that should not be overlooked.
 If it’s your first time living in Charlotte, or you’re just now moving to Charlotte, NC, you’ll likely want to rent around and get the feel of the city and its many neighborhoods before deciding to settle down in a certain place.
 When you’re looking for apartments it’s important to first get to know the market, so here are some details to keep in mind.

 The average rent in Charlotte is around $1,632 per month, but prices vary according to location and apartment size.